-- A mandatory asset revaluation was carried out June 30th, 2009 under the 3 year minimum asset revaluation period requirement.
+- ➤ A mandatory asset revaluation was carried out June 30th, 2009 under the 3 year minimum asset revaluation period requirement.
 As a result, devaluation occurred reversing some of the very significant revaluations of previous years.
 A further high level review is required annually to ensure there are no material variations.
 Based on current market conditions, it is expected that there will be no material change in asset valuations and therefore no related change in the capital charge. - > All mental health funding continues to be "ring fenced".
 As in previous years, mental health has been instructed to absorb its related excess wage settlements within its own ring fence, on the basis it has its own "ring fenced" FFT equivalent (CCP) and demographic growth and must operate within those parameters without top up from any other source. - > Funding for Health of Older People income and asset testing recalculation is insufficient to match our forecast level, given that as house prices stabilise or fall (as is currently happening), health of older people accessibility levels will drop, entitling more people to claim.
 This needs to be offset by savings elsewhere. - That the current ACC arrangements both in regard to revenue levels and cost recoveries are maintained at current levels.
 Publicly ACC has indicated a tighter fiscal affordability envelope and as well, a tightening of their payment parameters.
 While this is difficult to quantify currently, CMDHB expects to offset any downside by further opportunities or enhancement of existing contracts. - > That all revenue allocated to CMDHB, other than ministerially tagged funding, remains at CMDHB's discretion to allocate and contractually commit.
-This is a very important and fundamental assumption, as there appears to be increasing consideration from the MOH around potential claw back of untagged funds. - Return to full PBF, as currently calculated, in 2013/14 in order to assist in achieving a breakeven.
+This is a very important and fundamental assumption, as there appears to be increasing consideration from the MOH around potential claw back of untagged funds.